HaoLi12345/interactive_seg/README.md

 the console outputs from training and testing are saved in the [screenshot](https://github.com/HaoLi12345/interactive_seg/edit/main/screenshots) folder

 ## discussion
+**The corrective module** is useful and is embedded in the current version.
+More details can be viewed in [previous work](https://github.com/MedICL-VU/PRISM).

 **Steps 3-6 should improve the results, but these haven't been coded yet.**

 **You may focus on some specific organs/structures since some of them already have a high Dice score, such as above 0.9 or 0.95, which doesn't have too much room to be improved.**